dgestep/big-code-bang/README.md

 * Install MySQL version 5+.
 The MySQL service needs to be running when the Big Code Bang project is executing.
 * Install Apache Tomcat version 8+.
 * Clone or download this project.
 * Download latest version of the [Gradle Build Tool](https://gradle.org/) and unzip the gradle archive to a location on your disk.
-Remember the location.
+Make a note of the location because you will need it later.

 ## Configuring the Big Code Bang
 The Big Code Bang project generates two applications; a server side WAR project which serves up REST services